Cole Palen: Old Rhinebeck Aerodrome

-With all this going on, Palen still found some time to pursue his flying model aircraft hobby, building and flying new models and building up a respectable collection.
-He ran workshops for local kids, and on some evenings, would go out by himself or gather a group to fly their models on the airfield.
+Palen was able to build up a respectable collection of model aircraft.
+He ran workshops for local kids, and would fly their models on the airfield.
 Occasional model contests were held, such as the 1968 Poughkeepsie IBM (Note: IBM has a very large presence in Poughkeepsie.)
 Radio Control Club meet, and continue to be held at the airfield, including the Cole and Rita Palen Annual Memorial Free-Flight Model Meet, which started in 2005.

 Also in 1983, while Palen and his wife were in their second home in Palm Beach, Florida, the farmhouse burned down.
 It had been crammed full of aeronautical records, log books, parts, instruments and other treasures which were all lost, but Palen was philosophical about this, saying "what's gone is gone".
 The farmhouse was rebuilt on the site and survives near the airport's main entrance.

 Palen had a workshop at the Florida home, and started to construct a replica of the Ryan NYP, Spirit of St. Louis, Charles Lindbergh's transatlantic aircraft.
-Having tack-welded the fuselage frame he returned to Old Rhimebeck, but on his next trip to Florida, discovered that a well-meaning friend had hired a welder to complete the job, completely ruining it.
+Having tack-welded the fuselage frame he returned to Old Rhinebeck, but on his next trip to Florida, discovered that a well-meaning friend had hired a welder to complete the job, completely ruining it.
 Palen had to scrap the project.
 However, on hearing of this, his staff and friends at Old Rhinebeck decided to restart the project.
 The resulting aircraft took 20 years to complete, partly because they went to enormous lengths to make it as accurate as possible.
-The Smithsonian, with whom Palen had a close relationship, even providing identical cockpit instruments from their stores.
+The Smithsonian, with whom Palen had a close relationship, provided identical cockpit instruments from their stores.
 It eventually flew on 5 December 2015, and still regularly flies at Old Rhinebeck.